PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ![image-20210516194042181](../images/image-20210516194042181.png)

 When you select an event from the list, the data associated with that event will appear below each of the steps in your workflow.
-For the trigger, that means details related to the inbound request (e.g., URL, HTTP method, body, headers, etc) will appear.
+For the trigger, that means details related to the inbound request (e.g., the URL, method, body, headers, query parameters) can be inspected.
 This data can also be referenced by steps in your workflow via the `steps` object.
-For example, to reference the HTTP body, you would access via `steps.trigger.event.body`.
+For example, to reference the HTTP body, you would reference `steps.trigger.event.body`.

 ![[video-to-gif output image]](https://im2.ezgif.com/tmp/ezgif-2-a8d29ac088cc.gif)

-Let's write some simple code to return a custom response using Pipedream's `$respond()` function.
-First, click on **Run Node.js code** to add a code step.
+Next, let's write some simple code to return a custom response using Pipedream's `$respond()` function.
+First, click on **Run Node.js code** to add a code step (if the step selection menu is not expanded, click the **+** button below the trigger step).

 ![image-20210516194513122](../images/image-20210516194513122.png)